mrkipling/auto-awesome/README.md

 * When you connect to your WiFi network
 * Between the hours of 16:00 and 22:00 (suggested)
-* On a weekday (again, just a suggestion; whatever, works for you)
+* On a weekday (again, just a suggestion; whatever works for you)

 It sends a GET request to to this endpoint (with HTTP auth; I find it easier to include in the URL, like `http://username:password@server/automation/arriving-home/`).

-It turns the lights on to 80% and plays `ARRIVING_HOME_PLAYLIST_NAME` at a sensible (quiet) volume to provide a nice "arriving home" experience.
-I suggest filling `ARRIVING_HOME_PLAYLIST_NAME` with chilled music.
+It turns the lights on to 80% and plays `ARRIVING_HOME_PLAYLIST_NAME` (default: `Arriving Home`) at a sensible (quiet) volume to provide a nice "arriving home" experience.
+I suggest filling the contents of `ARRIVING_HOME_PLAYLIST_NAME` with chilled music.
 Again, it plays in shuffle mode and skips the first track; it's nice to have a different track every day when you arrive home.
 Then it just keeps playing until you turn it off.

 Imagine... when you arrive home the lights are on at a nice level and soft music is playing.
 I have this set up already and can confirm that it is almost magical :)